gorgulenkozxc/TypeR/README.md

 - **Bug Fixes**: Multiple bugs from the original TyperTools have been fixed.
 - Added **stroke (outline)** support to styles.
-- **Stable Auto-Centering**: Text shape no longer changes when using auto-centering.
-- **Auto-centering** now works without manual selection by automatically detecting the bubble shape (like in Typesetterer).
 - **Customizable Shortcuts**: You can now modify keyboard shortcuts. (+ added some new keyboard shortcuts)
 - **Automatic Page Detection**: Automatically detects pages when importing.
 - **Automatic Page Switching**: Automatically switches pages for seamless workflow.
 - **Resize TypeR**: Decreased size limit of the TypeR window so it can be much smaller.
 - **Line Spacing Sync**: When increasing/decreasing text size with TypeR, line spacing adjusts accordingly.
 - **Adaptive Size**: If no fixed text size is defined, the size of the selected layer will be used.
 - **Line Break on Insert**: A line break is now automatically added when inserting text on the current layer.
 - **Duplicate Style Folders**: You can now duplicate a style folder easily.
 - **Export a Single Folder**: No need to export all parameters and font styles, just export/import one (or more) folder as needed to share it your team members.
 - **Tag priority**: Style with the same prefix matching is now prioritized based on the currently selected folder.

 ## Requirements